kazi-arafat/store-api/README.md

 ### To Do
-1. Implement signin function using jwt.
+1. Implement signin function using jwt. -- not done
-2. Remove Jwt generate from Register method
+2. Remove Jwt generate from Register method -- not done

+3. fix casting while price of product